FreeRTOS/FreeRTOS-Libraries-Integration-Tests/README.md

 ### Tests

 The following test groups are included in this repository:
-1. Transport Interface Test validates the implementation of transport interface.
+1. Transport Interface Test validates the implementation of transport interface required by [coreMQTT](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-mqtt.html) and [coreHTTP](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-corehttp.html).
 The implementation can be plain text or TLS.
-See [transport interface tests](/src/transport_interface) for details.
+See [Transport Interface Test](/src/transport_interface) for details.
-2. PKCS11 Test validates the implementation of PKCS11 interface required by [corePKCS11](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-pkcs.html).
+2. PKCS11 Test validates the implementation of PKCS11 interface required by [corePKCS11](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-pkcs.html).See [PKCS11 Test](/src/pkcs11) for details.
 3. OTA Test validates the implementation of Physical Abstract Layer for [Over-the-Air Updates](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ota.html).
+See [OTA Test](/src/ota) for details.
 4. MQTT Test validates the integration with coreMQTT library.